Parent of a Current Student

 Some students benefit from having a little bit of added support, especially their first few semesters in college.
 We know the transition from high school to college can be stressful and overwhelming.
 Our office offers a unique Academic Coaching program.
 The Academic Coach meets with students to help keep them on track, provide resources, and just be there for additional support.
 While the Academic Coach does not provide tutoring, they will get the student connected with those resources.
 This program usually has a waiting list.
 For more information or to submit an interest form, check out the Academic Coaching page.

 - Housing Related Accommodations

 Our office works closely with Residential Life to ensure that qualifying students receive reasonable accommodations related to residential life.
 Students should apply for housing first, and indicate their requests needs there.
 The student must also register with our office and go through the Housing Request process.
-Most of the time that involves a committee which consists of a representative from ODS, Res Life, Health Services, and Counseling.
+Most of the time that involves a committee which consists of a representative from AEC, Res Life, Health Services, and Counseling.
 Committee meetings are typically held once every couple of weeks and decisions are communicated to the student in most cases on the same day via email notification.
 In the case of a Request for Release from Housing, it is important for parents to know that students should never enter in to legal agreements, leases etc. with outside entities before the housing committee has met.

 - Parent Involvement and Communication